Ad3t0/Ad3t0/README.md

 ## InstallAllUpdates

-Installs all Windows updates without confirmation
+Installs all available Windows updates.
+(Unattended option exists and can be set manually within the script at the top by setting $unattended to $true)

 [InstallAllUpdates.ps1](https://raw.githubusercontent.com/Ad3t0/Ad3t0/master/powershell/InstallAllUpdates.ps1)